 The Group has adopted relevant prevention measures in response to the Covid-19 pandemic and the government's multiple pandemic prevention programs.
-The pandemic has no significant impact to the Group's operations and business for the first half of 2021.
+The pandemic had no significant impact on the Group's operations and business as of and for the nine-month period ended September 30, 2021.